openEOPlatform/documentation/join/early_adopter.md

 We recommend using your institutional account whenever possible.
 Nevertheless, if you are the first member of your institution to work with EGI check-in, problems may occur and sometimes require your institution's IT team to properly support EGI check-in through EduGain.
-For any question ragrding this procedure, please contact `check-in <at> egi.eu`.
+For any question regarding this procedure, please contact `check-in <at> egi.eu`.
 :::